antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 - A VCF file representing **somatic calls** (germline variants filtered out)
 - The sample naming convention used: in R2, paired samples are typically named as `<SampleID>T` (tumor) and `<SampleID>N` (normal), e.g. `P001T` / `P001N`
-- The variant caller used (e.g. Mutect2, Strelka2, VarScan2) — this helps the R2 team apply appropriate quality filters
+- The variant caller used (e.g. Mutect2, Strelka2) — this helps the R2 team apply appropriate quality filters

 ### Variant annotation

-Pre-annotating your VCF with functional consequences using **VEP** (Ensembl Variant Effect Predictor) or **ANNOVAR** is recommended but not required.
-If annotation is included, please indicate the field name and format used (e.g. `CSQ` for VEP).
+Pre-annotating your VCF with functional consequences (e.g. using VEP or ANNOVAR) is recommended but not required.
+If annotation is included, please indicate the field name and format used.

 ### Submitting VCF data